lukso-network/docs/docs/guides/vault/edit-vault-data.md

 ### Setting the URD address in the storage

-The owner of the Vault could be an **EOA**, or any **other contract**.
-In our case we will suppose that the owner of the Vault is a [Universal Profile](../../standards/universal-profile/introduction.md) that is controlled by a Key Manager.
+The Vault's owner could be an **EOA**, or any **other smart contract**.
+In our case, we will suppose that the Vault's owner is a [Universal Profile](../../standards/universal-profile/introduction.md) that is controlled by a Key Manager.

 ```typescript title="Setting the URD address in the storage"
 import Web3 from 'web3';